The Surinam Toad: A Strange Amphibian and Unusual Egg Care

-The IUCN (International Union for Conservation of Nature) has established a Red List which classifies animals according to their nearness to extinction.
-The Surinam toad is currently classified in the "Least Concern" category of the Red List.
+The IUCN (International Union for Conservation of Nature) has established a Red List that classifies animals according to their nearness to extinction.
+The Surinam toad is currently classified in the "Least Concern" category of the Red List based on a 2014 population assessment.
 Some other members of its biological family are not so lucky.

 The Myers' Surinam toad (Pipa myersi) has a similar reproductive method to its Pipa pipa relative.
 It lives in Panama and possibly in Columbia.
 It's threatened by habitat loss due to deforestation and by water pollution.
 It's classified as endangered on the Red List.

 Some people worry that the Surinam toad population could run into trouble in some parts of its range.
 The animal is facing habitat destruction in its natural habitat due to logging and the clearance of land for agriculture.
 It may also be sensitive to water pollution.
 In addition, it's collected for the pet trade.
 Wild toads have been discovered in Puerto Rico.
 These animals are believed to have been released or escaped pets.